 Green Iguana (Iguana iguana)

-The green iguana is perhaps the most popular type of pet iguana.
+The green iguanas are perhaps the most popular type of pet iguana.
 As its name suggests, this species is characterized by its green coloration.
 Green iguanas can grow to be quite large, up to 6 feet in length from head to tail!
 They are also known for their long fins and spines.
 Green iguanas typically have a lifespan of 10-15 years.

 Red Iguana (Iguana pigua)

 The red iguana is another popular pet option.
 Like the green iguana, it can grow up to 6 feet in length and has a lifespan of 10-15 years.
 The red iguana gets its name from its reddish-orange coloration and patterns.
 Red iguanas also have long fins and spines.
 One thing to note about red iguanas is that they can be quite aggressive, especially when they reach adulthood.
-As such, they may not be the best choice for first-time reptile owners.
+As such, they may not be the best choice for first-time reptile owners or as a pet iguana.

 Blue Iguana (Iguana caerulea)

+Curious about how big do blue iguanas get?
 The blue iguana is one of the largest species of pet iguanas, reaching up to 7 feet in length from head to tail!
-Blue iguanas get their name from their bright blue coloration.
+Blue iguanas get their blue iguana names from their bright blue coloration.
 Like other iguanas, they have long fins and spines.
 One thing to keep in mind if you’re considering a blue iguana is that they require a very specific diet and habitat.
 As such, they may not be the best choice for beginner reptile owners.

-Iguanas make great pets for reptile enthusiasts of all experience levels.
+A baby iguana or adult iguana makes great pet reptiles for enthusiasts of all experience levels.
 If you’re thinking about adding an iguana to your family, be sure to do your research first – these fascinating creatures require specific care and housing requirements in order to stay healthy and happy.
 Thanks for reading, and we hope you learned something new about iguanas today!